lamini-ai/lamini-ai.github.io/docs/python_library.md

 # Python library

-Llama is a Python package designed to build Large Language Models (LLMs) for natural language processing tasks.
+Lamini is a Python package designed to build Large Language Models (LLMs) for natural language processing tasks.
 It provides an engine for creating and running your own LLMs.
-With Llama, you can train language models on large text corpora and improve them following your guidelines, which can then be used for generating and extracting text.
+With Lamini, you can train language models on large text corpora and improve them following your guidelines, which can then be used for generating and extracting text.

 ## Input and output types